queil/rooz/README.md

 * Experiment/POC so may contains traces of bugs, (or even some whole bugs)
 * So far `linux-amd64` only
-* This is my first Rust project (learning the language) so please excuse my the code quality here
+* This is my first Rust project (learning the language) so please excuse me the code quality here
 * rooz's `known_hosts` only contains github.com entries
 * Only tested with some alpine and ubuntu images.
 It may work with other distros too.